uptycslabs/terraform-google-gcp-integration/README.md

   * Organization Administrator
   * IAM Workload Identity Pool Admin (at Org level)
   * Service Account Admin (at Org level)
-- You need to Enable following APIs in the host-project:
+- You need to enable the following APIs on the host-project:
   * IAM Service Account Credentials API
   * Cloud Resource Manager API
-  * Cloud Pub/Sub API
+  * Cloud Pub/Sub API  (Conditional)
 - `Terraform` version should be >= 1.2.5.
-- `Gcloud` is required for authenticatication and to generate the credentials file.
+- `gcloud` is required for authenticatication and to generate the credentials file.

 ## Authentication: